JuliaEdmunds/Top-Trumps/README.md

 # CFG Top-Trumps Project
  by Team Everest

+## Project goal
+Final project for the Code Fist Girls Introduction to Python & Apps.

+## Project description
+Top Trumps is a game in which players draw cards and decide (in alternating order) which stats they want to compare.
+Both the Player and simple AI get 2 random cards and need to decide which one they want to use in the battle.
+The player with higher stats wins a round.

 ## For smooth experience make sure to implement these steps:
 ### 1. Packages
 Check if the following modules are installed: